 – Publications or professional presentations

 – Including a philosophy of education statement to show your beliefs and views about education and learning it’s similar to a mission statement.
 Spend time creating this and be familiar with its contents because it clarifies and synthesizes your thoughts into a coherent, organized message.

 If you know why you want to be a teacher and what teaching means to you, it will be easier to answer interview questions confidently.

 – Include three or four strong lesson plans geared toward the teaching position for which you are applying.

 – Be sure to type them and that they contain the state or local education standards.
 When asked during an interview about teaching to state standards, you can then pull out your example lesson plans and show them.

 – Photographs of the classroom and students actively working during successful lessons

 – Evidence of lessons taught – particularly those that show evidence of accommodating diverse learners and different learning styles.

-If you develop your teaching portfolio with all of these elements present, then you will create an invaluable marketing tool for yourself to assist you during interviews.
+If you develop your teaching portfolio with all of these elements present, you will create an invaluable marketing tool to assist you during interviews.